Tackling and preventing sexual misconduct webinar series - resources

 Update on actions as at December 2025 to prevent sexual misconduct

-Futures workspace (contains resources related to Domestic Abuse and Sexual Violence programme; requires NHS login
+Futures workspace (contains resources related to Domestic Abuse and Sexual Violence programme (requires NHS login)

-Improving sexual safety in the ambulance sector
+Webinar: Improving sexual safety in ambulance sector

 24 September 2024 | Association of Ambulance Chief Executives, Bron Biddle and HCPC, Kellie Green

-Presentations by Bron Biddle and Kelly Green – presentations focused on reducing misogyny and improving sexual safety within the ambulance sector and the HCPC’s role as the regulator of paramedics.
-The webinar began with an overview of the HCPC’s role regulating 15 professions and the challenges faced by paramedics, including the high number of fitness to practice concerns related to sexual misconduct and the challenge presented by the culture within the ambulance sector.
-Findings from the "People Like Us" research, highlighting the pressures on the ambulance sector, the rapid development of the paramedic profession, and the embedded culture of fear.
+Presentations from Bron Biddle and Kelly Green focused on reducing misogyny and improving sexual safety within the ambulance sector and the HCPC’s role as the regulator of paramedics.
+The webinar began with an overview of the HCPC’s role regulating 15 professions and the challenges faced by paramedics, including the high number of fitness to practise concerns related to sexual misconduct and the challenge presented by the culture within the ambulance sector.
+Findings from the People Like Us research, highlighting the pressures on the ambulance sector, the rapid development of the paramedic profession, and the embedded culture of fear.
 There is also a prevalence of bullying, harassment, and sexual misconduct within the ambulance sector, emphasising the need for a supportive environment for reporting such behaviors.

-Bron Biddle shared her personal experience of sexual harassment within the ambulance sector and her motivation to lead the program for reducing misogyny and improving sexual safety, including an overview of the programme launched in October 2023, focusing on harm minimisation, restorative learning, and empowering a community around sexual safety.
+Bron Biddle provided experience of sexual harassment within the ambulance sector and her motivation to lead the programme of work in the ambulance sector for reducing misogyny and improving sexual safety.
+The programme launched in October 2023, and focuses on harm minimisation, restorative learning, and empowering a community around sexual safety.
 Support for professionals involved in complex cases and the development of a guide for navigating resistance were highlighted as well as the ongoing research priorities, the development of a public health model, and the importance of upskilling professionals to improve sexual safety within the ambulance sector.

 Useful links

-Attitudes to sexually motivated misconduct by doctors 1986 to present
+Webinar: Attitudes to sexually motivated misconduct by doctors 1986 to present

-12 February 2025 | Professor Tim David, Hania Khalid, and Sarah Elson
+12 February 2025 | Professor Tim David and Hania Khalid

-Sexual misconduct by health and care professionals involving colleagues
+Webinar: Sexual misconduct by health and care professionals involving colleagues

 28 February 2025 | 39 Essex Chambers, Alexis Hearnden & PSA, Rachael Culverhouse-Wilson

-PSA’s Head of Legal Rachel Culverhouse Wilson explained the PSA's role in reviewing fitness to practise decisions and the process for appealing cases.
+PSA’s Head of Legal, Rachel Culverhouse Wilson, explained the PSA's role in reviewing fitness to practise decisions and the process for appealing cases.
 She highlighted the stages of initial review, detailed case review, and case meetings and presented data on PSA case reviews and appeals related to sexual misconduct, noting an increase in cases and appeals over the years.
 She emphasised the importance of learning points and the challenges in categorising cases.
-Alexis Herndon of 39 Essex Chambers analysed the difference between sexual harassment and sexual misconduct, the impact on workplace culture, and the importance of clear boundaries and effective policies.
+Alexis Hearndon of 39 Essex Chambers analysed the difference between sexual harassment and sexual misconduct, the impact on workplace culture, and the importance of clear boundaries and effective policies.
 She highlighted recent cases and the role of regulators in addressing these issues.
-She reviewed research on sexual misconduct, including studies by Unison and the PSA and emphasised the importance of concrete action and role modeling by senior management in addressing sexual misconduct.
+She reviewed research on sexual misconduct, including studies by Unison and the PSA and emphasised the importance of concrete action and role modelling by senior management in addressing sexual misconduct.
 She cited culture reviews from organisations like the South Wales Fire and Rescue Service and the NHS England Charter on Sexual Safety at Work.

 Useful links:

-The General Medical Council's work to tackle sexual misconduct in healthcare
+Webinar: The General Medical Council's work to tackle sexual misconduct in healthcare

 4 March 2025 | Tista Chakravarty-Gannon, Liz Jenkins and Anna Rowlands